core-wg/oscore/draft-ietf-core-object-security.md

    |<-----------------------------------------------+
    |                                                |
 ~~~~~~~~~~~
-{: #fig-sketch title="Sketch of OSCOAP" artwork-align="center"}
+{: #fig-sketch title="Sketch of OSCORE" artwork-align="center"}

-OSCOAP may be used in very constrained settings, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
-OSCOAP can be combined with transport layer security such as DTLS or TLS, thereby enabling end-to-end security of e.g. CoAP Payload, Options and Code, in combination with hop-by-hop protection of the Messaging Layer, during transport between end-point and intermediary node.
-Examples of the use of OSCOAP are given in {{examples}}.
+OSCORE may be used in very constrained settings, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
+OSCORE can be combined with transport layer security such as DTLS or TLS, thereby enabling end-to-end security of e.g. CoAP Payload, Options and Code, in combination with hop-by-hop protection of the Messaging Layer, during transport between end-point and intermediary node.
+Examples of the use of OSCORE are given in {{examples}}.

 An implementation supporting this specification MAY only implement the client part, MAY only implement the server part, or MAY only implement one of the proxy parts.
-OSCOAP is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but an OSCOAP aware proxy will be more efficient.
-HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies need to implement respective part of this specification to work with OSCOAP (see {{proxy-operations}}).
+OSCORE is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but an OSCORE-aware proxy will be more efficient.
+HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies need to implement respective parts of this specification to work with OSCORE (see {{proxy-operations}}).

 ## Terminology